ilaydayaman/LuViRA_Dataset/README.md

       primaryClass={eess.SP}
 }
 ```
-For more information about the verification of the dataset, you can refer to our paper:
+For more information about the validation of the dataset, you can refer to our paper:
 ```
 @misc{yaman2023indoor,
       title={Indoor Localization Using Radio, Vision and Audio Sensors: Real-Life Data Validation and Discussion},